-It’s June and stock Market Trader seeks answer to Monsoon impact on Indian Stock Market?
-Will the rain be well distribute?
-Will the rain arrive on time and all such questions that disturb the Traders mind.
+It’s June and the stock Market Trader seeks an answer to the Monsoon impact on Indian Stock Market.
+Will the rain be well distributed?
+Will the rain arrive on time and all such questions that disturb the Traders mind?
 The rainfall and the monsoon are considered to be the biggest cause for the economy and the markets.

-How Stock Market have reaction to the Monsoon?
+How Stock Market have a reaction to the Monsoon?

-We can make out the Impact of Monsoon on Indian stock market by seen the monsoon data since the year 2000 to get correct picture of it.
-Looking at the data it was observed that monsoon was just 10% below the long term average.
+We can make out the Impact of the Monsoon on the Indian stock market by seeing the monsoon data since the year 2000 to get a correct picture of it.
+Looking at the data it was observed that monsoon was just 10% below the long-term average.

-The Two of the biggest falls were observed in the year 2009 with Shortage of the rains fall by 21.8 percent, followed by the year 2002 when monsoon fell short by 19.2 percent.
+Two of the biggest falls were observed in the year 2009 with a Shortage of rains fall by 21.8 percent, followed by the year 2002 when monsoon fell short by 19.2 percent.
 In the year 2004, 2012 and 2014 the rainfall was short by around 13 percent.